International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Himani Garg, Dr. Ramaraj PN, Dr. Madhuri G Palekar and Dr. Vaibhav Jain.
+Dr. Himani Garg, Dr. Ramaraj PN, Dr. Madhuri G Palekar, Dr. Vaibhav Jain.
 Changing trend in management of Osteoradionecrosis of the mandible: A case report.
-International Journal of Applied Dental Sciences.
-2018; 4(2): 271-274.
+Int J Appl Dent Sci 2018;4(2):271-274.